Episodes

 Thanks for listening!

-In this episode I chat to Dave about the mental health challenges that he has faced and how they inspired him to start running in fancy dress.
+In this episode I chat to Miranda about her experiences with mental health and how these experiences inspired her groundbreaking approach to recovery.

 You can connect with me on social media @propermentalpodcast or via www.propermentalpodcast.com.